r-wasm/actions/build-image/README.md

 # build-wasm-packages

-This action builds a list of R packages for WebAssembly and creates file bundle containing an R package library.
+This action builds a list of R packages for WebAssembly and creates WebAssembly file image containing an R package library.

 This action uses the [rwasm](https://r-wasm.github.io/rwasm/) R package to build packages for WebAssembly, which must be run in Docker container `ghcr.io/r-wasm/webr:main` to ensure access to a Wasm development toolchain.
 By requiring the step to use Docker, the action can only be run in `ubuntu` based runners.